laget-se/mongo-sync/README.md

 ## Notes

- - `mongo-sync` requires `mongodump` and `mongorestore` binaries to be installed in your system.
+ - `mongos` requires `mongodump` and `mongorestore` binaries to be installed in your system.
 If you have [`mongodb`](http://docs.mongodb.org/manual/tutorial/#getting-started) installed, then you probably already have them
  - Pushing/Synchronizing ***overwrites*** the destination DB
  - It's a good idea to keep your alternative/custom `config.yml` in `.gitignore` if you're using it inside some other project